-Anal douching involves a person flushing out their rectum with water, which is especially popular among men who have sex with men (MSM).
+Anal douching is when a person flushes out their rectum with water, saline, or other liquid.
+It is especially popular among men who have sex with men (MSM).

 Although anal douching is not essential, it can help a person feel cleaner and more relaxed during sex and reduce the worry of transferring feces to a partner.

 To avoid shigella, people should not share douching equipment or sex toys.
 They should wash their hands and genitals with soap before and after: